WasayAamir/WebChatServer/README.md

 In this project, several improvements were made to enhance the interface and interaction functionalities.
 Some of the key improvements include:

-- Enhanced user interface design for better user experience.
-- Added features such as real-time notifications for new messages.
+- Added a send button and refresh button for the chat server.
-- Implemented improved room management functionalities.
+- Implemented a new room button that displays the current room.
+- Enabled users to join rooms using a "Join Room" button ad links on the room codes that connect you to them.
+- Improved user-friendly UI and made it visually appealing.

 ## 🏃‍♂️ How to Run